dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

   10 + safeId; // Compile-time error, wrong argument type.
-  myUnsafeId = safeId; // Compile-time error, wrong type. myUnsafeId = safeId as int; // OK, we can force it. myUnsafeId = safeId.i; // OK, and safer than a cast.
+  myUnsafeId = safeId; // Compile-time error, wrong type. myUnsafeId = safeId as int; // OK, we can force it.
 }
 ```